uw-thalesians/perceptia-clients/perceptia-one/README.md

 `-BuildPOne` (switch) will build the perceptiaone image using the local source, default is: false.
 To set true, include the switch

+`-Latest` (switch) will use the latest version of the perceptiaone image build for the develop branch, instead of a spcific version

 ### [Start with Docker Commands](#start-with-docker-commands)

 For directions to start the container locally using a script, see [Start Server Locally](#start-server-locally).